anon272/Dear-Reader/README.md

 ## Dear Reader

-...For the past 6 years, I've been keeping a secret that's been running my life.
+For the past 6 years, I've been keeping a secret that's been running my life.
 Imagine having to check around every corner before doing anything.
 From online to in person interactions, this secret has been dictating how I respond to everything and I'm sick and tired of it.
 Pretending to be someone I'm not, scared that I'll be outed every day of my life.
 It's not the kind of life I want to live anymore.
 To the select few that know,